i-look-like-tintin/TCExplorer/README.md

 - v0.14.0 Added scenario comparison functionality.
 Now different scenarios can be compared in terms of tracks and genesis locations.
 Also removed old heatmap visualisation, and removed the "Filter to Aus" toggle as I have deemed it no longer necessary lol
 - v0.14.5 Genesis locations modified to first occurence >= Cat 1 (previously just first data point).
 This can be toggled with the relevant button.
 Loading text also fixed to correctly display loaded cache data.
 Assorted styling improved.
 - v0.15.0 Added collapsible control panel to desktop mode as well.
 This allows app to facilitate lower resolution displays much more effectively.
 - v0.15.5 Mobile version of site updated for functionality.
 Now functions horizontally and vertically, with a hamburger options menu allowing elements to be disabled for visibility and functions to be selected.
 Additional testing required to ensure full functionality.
+- v0.16.0 Added individual year sliders and visibility toggles to scenario comparison.
+Investigating a potential issue with mobile display (full header showing in horizontal view).

 ## Known Issues:
 - ~~Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
 Will investigate - may~~ Fixed.